RoosterDragon/Desktop-Ponies/Content/readme.txt

 - When changing linked behaviors in the editor, the "link order" column will now update as changes are made.
 - The editor now handles config files that use different casing when it is allowed, rather than giving warnings.
 - Prevented addition/removal/sleeping of ponies during games.
-- Interaction target names are now case sensitive - for consistancy.
+- Interaction target names are now case sensitive - for consistency.
 - Fixed some issues related to editing interactions.
 - Fixed bug preventing creation of new profiles.
 - Fixed crash that happened when certain ponies were deployed from houses.
-- Fixed a crash that occured when editing a house that was also deploying a new pony.
+- Fixed a crash that occurred when editing a house that was also deploying a new pony.
 - Fixed error that could cause Mac/Unix systems to not load the program fully.
 - The program is now much more robust in the face of malformed .ini files and missing images.